-- a.
-Council supports the commitment of the Ministry of Natural Resources: - i) to apply a skyline no-cut reserve around Fairbank Lake; and, - ii) to apply a 120 metre Modified Management Area at the rear of all cottage lots wherein the first 30 metres will remain uncut and the remaining 90 metres will consist of a Uniform Shelterwood cut, whichever is greater;
+a.
+Council supports the commitment of the Ministry of Natural Resources:

-- b.
+- i) to apply a skyline no-cut reserve around Fairbank Lake; and, - to apply a 120 metre Modified Management Area at the rear of all cottage lots wherein the first 30 metres will remain uncut and the remaining 90 metres will consist of a Uniform Shelterwood cut, whichever is greater; - b.
 On forest lands beyond the shoreline reserve, up to at least the limits of the Fairbanks Lake Watershed, Council shall communicate with the Ministry of Natural Resources and actively participate in the development of Ministry forest management and operating plans to promote through application of modified forest management practices, preservation of aesthetics of Fairbank Lake, protection of wildlife habitat and reduced siltation.
 In addition, the Ministry is encouraged to notify and involve interested publics including the Fairbank Lake Cottagers' Association and individual cottage owners well in advance of specific forest management operations within the planning area; - c.
 Erosion control measures shall be undertaken; - d.
 Where practical, cutting shall be carried out during the winter season; - e.
-No logging slash shall be left within 30 metres of road right-of-ways and the high-water mark of watercourses and waterbodies; - f.
+No logging slash shall be left within 30 metres of road right-of-ways and the highwater mark of watercourses and waterbodies; - f.
 Where appropriate and practical, reforestation shall be carried out immediately following harvesting, or in the case of winter logging, no later than the next planting season.

-204.7 ADDITIONAL HAZARD LAND POLICIES SPECIAL FLOOD PLAIN-POLICIES
+20.7 ADDITIONAL HAZARD LAND POLICIES

 While development is generally restricted on lands subject to flooding and erosion hazards, there are other areas in the communities of Sudbury, Dowling, Azilda and Chelmsford where additional policies apply.
 These areas are indicated on Schedule 6, Hazard Lands.
 These areas are not "Special Policy Areas", as defined in the Provincial Policy Statement.
-Development in these areas may only be permitted if approved by Conservation Sudbury the NDCA or MNRF.
-Development will not be permitted where there is an unacceptable risk to public health or safety or of property damage special policies apply.
-These areas are indicated on Schedule 4, Hazard Lands. \These areas are not "Special Policy Areas", as defined in the Provincial Policy Statement.
-Development in these areas may only be permitted if approved by the Nickel District Conservation Authority.
-Development will not be permitted where there is an unacceptable risk to public health or safety or of property damage.\ (2007 MMAH Mod #34)
+Development in these areas may only be permitted if approved by Conservation Sudbury or MNRF.
+Development will not be permitted where there is an unacceptable risk to public health or safety or of property damage.